cuenlueer/npxpy/README.md

 for label, position in zip(labels,positions):
     coarse_aligner1.add_coarse_anchor(label, position)
 ```
 The node's type gets allocated as a coarse aligner with some arbitrary name.
-All default options as provided by *NanoPrintX* are already passed if not declared otherwise.
+All default options as provided by *nanoPrintX* are already passed if not declared otherwise.
 In the next lines the labels and positions for the coarse aligner's anchors need to be set.
 You pass those by utilizing the `Node`-classes method `.add_coarse_anchor(label, position)`.

 Demonstratively we add nodes of types scene, group and array.